 People come to LSS Lutheran Village at an important stage in their lives but for different reasons.
 Each person’s story is unique.
 We strive to meet our residents where they are and serve them as individuals so that they can be happy and healthy.
 Here are some of those unique stories.

 Gail lived at LSS Lutheran Village for just under two years.
 His family moved him here from hospice after nearly losing him twice.
 As soon as he arrived, he started to thrive and said he felt safer at Lutheran Village than he did in his own home.
 One of his favorite activities was drinking coffee out on the porch and greeting everyone who comes into the building.
-Although he struggled with dementia, Gail played Euchre with friends every day and helped the cooks in the kitchen.
+Although he struggled with dementia, Gail played Euchre with friends every day.
 A veteran, he liked talking to other residents who had served.
 After Gail passed, his daughter Pam remarked that Lutheran Village was the perfect place for her father because he was safe, happy and felt at home.
 We were truly blessed to know Gail and his family.